Ultra-transient grating spectroscopy for visualization of surface acoustics: Results

-The richer the set of $v_n^{\rm exp}(\mathbf{m})$, the more complete information about the elastic constants is obtained.\cite{Stoklasova2015,Stoklasova2021} Several fine features in the TGS (and the $|G_{13}|$) maps, copy exactly the directional evolutions of wavespeeds of various acoustic modes, both surface-guided and limiting bulk waves, as seen from comparison of these evolutions (Figure \ref{fig1}(h)) with the maps.
-This means that extensive sets of $v_n^{\rm exp}(\mathbf{m})$ can be extracted directly from measurements on a single free surface.
-If, moreover, the TGS experiments are performed on a principal cut, such as the $(1\,1\,0)$ cut for the Ni single crystal in the first column of Figure \ref{fig1}(f--h), some points in the maps correspond to wavespeeds of bulk longitudinal and shear modes in principal directions that are related to $c_{ij}$ through simple algebraic equations, and thus, the full set of elastic coefficients can be calculated without the inverse procedure.
-For general cuts and strongly anisotropic materials, in contrast, it might be difficult to identify the modes directly from the map, such as for the selected cuts in \FeAl.
+The richer the set of $v_n^{\rm exp}(\mathbf{m})$ (in terms of quantity as well as variety of wavetypes), the more complete information about the elastic constants is obtained.\cite{Stoklasova2015,Stoklasova2021} Several fine features in the TGS (and the $|G_{13}|$) maps, copy exactly the directional evolutions of wavespeeds of various acoustic modes, both surface-guided and limiting bulk waves, as seen from comparison of these evolutions (Figure \ref{fig2}(c)) with the maps.
+This means that extensive and rich sets of $v_n^{\rm exp}(\mathbf{m})$ can be extracted directly from measurements on a single free surface.
+If the TGS experiments are performed on a principal cut, such as the $(1\,1\,0)$ cut for the Ni single crystal in the first column of Figure \ref{fig2}(a--c), some points in the maps correspond to wavespeeds of bulk longitudinal and shear modes in principal directions that are related to $c_{ij}$ through simple algebraic equations, and thus, the elastic coefficients can be calculated without the inverse procedure.
+For general cuts and strongly anisotropic materials, in contrast, the use of the inverse procedure is inevitable, and it might be even difficult to identify the modes directly from the map, such as for the selected cuts in \FeAl.
 Instead, approaches allowing for full visual comparison of these maps with their experimentally obtained counterparts would be more suitable, possibly replacing the summation in \fullequref{eq_inverse} with integrals, and utilizing image-processing tools to measure the misfit between the calculation and the experiment.
-It is also worth noting that a single component of the Green's function appears to be fully sufficient for representing the anisotropic behavior of the studied material, as the wavespeeds of the SAWs/pSAWs as well as of most of the limiting bulk waves of various polarizations correspond to a visible contrast in the $|G_{13}|$ map.
-This means that the set $v_n^{\rm exp}(\mathbf{m})$ cannot be further extended if maps of other components were available, such as for example $|G_{33}|$ that is, in principle, accessible through surface Brillouin spectroscopy.\cite{stoddart1998,every2016}
+It is also worth noting that a single component of the frequency-domain Green's tensor appears to be fully sufficient for representing the anisotropic behavior of the studied material, as the wavespeeds of the SAWs/pSAWs as well as of most of the limiting bulk waves of various polarizations correspond to a visible contrast in the $|G_{13}|$ map. {Quantitatively, the match between contours in the TGS maps and corresponding contours in the $|G_{13}|$ plots, including contours marking wavespeeds of bulk waves, can be evaluated using the approach described in Methods.
+For the shown five maps, the root-mean-square (RMS) misfit between the experiment and the calculation does not reach above \SI{0.05}{\micro\metre\per\nano\second}, which is comparable to the accuracy of wavespeeds in time-domain methods \cite{sugawara2003,tachizaki2006,matsuda_time-resolved_2015,abbas_picosecond_2014,reverdy_elastic_2001,Stoklasova2015} discussed below. }